-In April 2019, the System refunded the 2014 JP Morgan Chase Loan through the issuance of the 2019 Series A. On June 26, 2014, the System's Board of Directors approved the refunding and refinancing of the 2009 Series C Bonds with the 2014 JP Morgan Bank Loan in the amount of \$18.445 million.
+In April 2019, the System refunded the 2014 JP Morgan Chase Loan through the issuance of the 2019 Series A. On June 26, 2014, the System's Board of Directors approved the refunding and refinancing of the 2009 Series C Bonds with the 2014 JP Morgan Bank Loan in the amount of

+\$18.445 million.
 This transaction closed October 8, 2014.
-Principal payments of the 2014 JP Morgan Bank Loan are paid annually in April while the interest payments are paid semi-annually in October and April.
+Principal payments of the 2014 JP Morgan Bank Loan were paid annually in April while the interest payments were paid semi-annually in October and April.
 Interest payments are variable based on 67% of LIBOR plus 73 basis points.
-The 2014 JP Morgan Bank Loan is set to mature in April 2033.
+The 2014 JP Morgan Bank Loan was set to mature in April 2033.
 Although the advanced refunding resulted in the recognition of an accounting loss of approximately \$1.96 million for the year ended September 30, 2015, the System was able to eliminate the need of the letter of credit securing the 2009 Series C Bonds and reduce the interest rate.
 Issuance costs were paid with internal funds.
+The 2014 JP Morgan Chase Loan was fully refunded in the year ended September 30, 2019.

-On June 28, 2013, the System's Board of Directors approved the financing of the EPIC software system consisting of clinical and revenue cycle applications utilizing a direct bank loan in the amount of \$50 million.
-The 2013 BAPCC Loan bears a fixed interest rate of 1.58% and matures in
+On June 28, 2013, the System's Board of Directors approved the financing of the EPIC software system consisting of clinical and revenue cycle applications in the amount of \$50 million.
+The 2013 BAPCC Loan had a fixed interest rate of 1.58%.
+The 2013 BAPCC Loan matured and was paid in full in June 2020.
+Issuance costs were paid with internal funds.